Damontae Kazee: 2019

 In Week 11 against the Carolina Panthers, Kazee recorded his first interception of the season off a pass thrown by Kyle Allen in the 29–3 win.
 In Week 14 against the Panthers, Kazee forced a fumble on wide receiver Greg Dortch during a kickoff return which was recovered by kicker Younghoe Koo and recorded 2 more interceptions off passes thrown by Kyle Allen during the 40–20 win.
 Kazee finished the 2019 season with 74 combined tackles, three interceptions, and one forced fumble.

 2020

-In week 4 of the 2020 NFL season against the Packers, Kazee tore his Achilles' tendon, ending his season.
+In week 4 of the 2020 NFL season against the Green Bay Packers, Kazee tore his Achilles' tendon, ending his season.
 He finished the season with 20 tackles and 1 forced fumble.
 He was placed on injured reserve on October 7, 2020.
 He finished his career with the Falcons with 199 tackles, 10 interceptions, 13 pass breakups and 5 forced fumbles.

 Dallas Cowboys

-On March 29, 2021, Kazee signed with the Dallas Cowboys, reuniting with defensive coordinator Dan Quinn, who was his head coach with the Falcons.
+On March 29, 2021, Kazee signed as a free agent with the Dallas Cowboys, reuniting with defensive coordinator Dan Quinn, who was his head coach with the Falcons.
+He was able to recover from his Achilles injury and begin participating in the organized team activities.
+He appeared in 17 games with 15 starts at free safety, making 54 defensive tackles, 2 interceptions, 2 passes defensed, 2 forced fumbles and 2 special teams tackles.
+He also started in the playoff game against the San Francisco 49ers, collecting 9 tackles.

 Pittsburgh Steelers

-On May 3, 2022, Kazee signed a one-year contract with the Steelers.
-He was placed on injured reserve on September 1, 2022.
-He was suspended for three games on September 21, 2022.
+On May 3, 2022, Kazee signed a one-year contract with the Pittsburgh Steelers.
+He suffered a fractured forearm in the preseason and was placed on the injured reserve on September 1, 2022.
+He was suspended three games for a violation of the NFL's substance abuse policy on September 21, 2022.
 He was activated on November 10.
+He appeared in 9 games with 4 starts (two due to injury and two in the three-safety package), while registering 19 tackles, 2 interceptions and 2 passes defensed.

-On March 14th, 2023, the Steelers resigned Kazee to a 2 year deal.
+On March 14, 2023, Kazee signed a two-year contract extension with the Steelers.

+During the Week 15 game against the Indianapolis Colts, Kazee was ejected from the game in the second quarter for making a hit to Colts wide receiver Michael Pittman Jr.'s head while Pittman was trying to make a catch, which resulted in a 15-yard penalty and Pittman being ruled out for the rest of the game with a concussion.
+On December 18, the NFL announced that Kazee would be suspended for the remainder of the 2023 season.
+After submitting an appeal, the NFL upheld the suspension but would allow Kazee to play in the playoffs for the Steelers should they make it in.

+Cleveland Browns

+On May 12, 2025, Kazee signed with the Cleveland Browns.
+In four games for the Browns, he recorded no tackles.
+Kazee was released by Cleveland on November 3.